kgregory2023/UniConnectWebApp-Capstone-University-Projects/README.md

 `npm i`

-and to run the front end you enter the command
+and to run from the UnIFront directory
 `npm run dev`

-which will open the frontend on a localhost website with a port specified within the terminal
+which will open the frontend on a localhost website with a port specified within the terminal.
+Vite defaults to 5173.

 ### For the back end
 Ensuring that you are in the directory: UnIBack